Structured Outputs in LLMs: Reliable Data for Real Pipelines

 You don’t need to rebuild your pipeline.
 Start with one workflow.

 Pick one task — ticket routing, entity extraction, whatever produces the most downstream pain right now.
-Define a small schema with enums and constraints.
+Define a small schema with enums and constraints (the AI Prompt Toolkit has extraction templates to start from).
 Add validation and one repair retry.
 Store validated outputs as JSONL events.
 Add two dashboards: validation error rate and label distribution.

 That’s it for week one.
 Expand one field at a time after that.
 Schemas improve under real data pressure, not in planning docs.